CES 2020: Paving The Road To Sustainability

 In recent years, the approach to serving business and professional laptop users has greatly expanded beyond a typical home-to-office commute.
 “We know that there are now more remote workers than ever.
 What are the needs of the remote worker?
 We’re talking about having a bag that people can use for multiple things.”

-Joanne also acknowledges Targus’ goal of designing for the growing demographic of women in the workforce.
+Joanne also acknowledges Targus' goal of focusing on a growing demographic and designing for women in the workforce.
 “If more women are college graduates than men, then we have to address that.”

 As a global brand, Targus needs to address the regional differences in bag size and unique day to day carrying habits.